-This has been one hell of a summer.
+Last summer was one hell of a summer.
 In mid-June, we found out my partner got the job he was hoping for and that we had three weeks to the day to pack up and move from New Jersey to Nashville.
 A mad dash to throw things away, stockpile boxes and drive 972 miles from one heatwave to another commenced.
-We threw a going away party.
+We threw a going-away party.
 We spent a weekend in Boston saying goodbye to family.
 We went to sleep just as the fireworks started on July 4th night.
 We found out there was a time change on the road.
 We didn’t lose our cat.

 Eventually, we arrived.